SongEditor: Adapting Zero-Shot Song Generation Language Model as a Multi-Task Editor: Base Model: SongLM

 \section{Base Model: SongLM}

-Notably, due to the absence of related works in the field of song generation and the fact that most commercial applications do not expose technical details, before introducing the editing framework, we would first like to demonstrate the base system, SongLM, for our editing paradigm.
-Figure~\ref{fig:architecture} illustrates the framework of SongLM, which accepts multiple sentences of lyric, and a 10-second acoustic prompt as inputs.
-The main components include a semantic tokenizer, a language model, and a diffusion-based generator.
-The semantic tokenizer first compresses audio waveforms (including acoustic prompt, contextual waveforms and separated tracks) into discrete semantic tokens.
-Then the decoder-only transformer-based language model generates the semantic tokens autoregressively.
-The final waveform can be reconstructed from the output sequence by the generator, which consists of a diffusion transformer and an acoustic vocoder.
+Before introducing the editing framework, we would first like to demonstrate the base system, SongLM, for our editing paradigm.
+Figure~\ref{fig:architecture} presents the architectural framework of SongLM, which accepts multiple lyric sentences and a 10-second acoustic prompt as inputs.
+The primary components of this framework include a semantic tokenizer, a language model, and a diffusion-based generator.
+The semantic tokenizer compresses audio waveforms including the acoustic prompt, context, and separated tracks, into discrete semantic tokens.
+Subsequently, the language model generates semantic tokens in an autoregressive manner.
+The final waveform is reconstructed from the output sequence by the diffusion generator.

-The training procedure can be divided into two stages: first, we train the tokenizer and diffusion generator simultaneously; then we train the language model with tokens derived from the tokenizer.
-Both the tokenizer and the generator are frozen in the second stage.
+The training process is divided into two distinct phases.
+Initially, the tokenizer and diffusion generator are trained concurrently.
+Subsequently, the language model is trained using tokens generated by the tokenizer.
+During the second phase, both the tokenizer and the diffusion generator remain in a frozen state.

 \paragraph{Lyric preprocessor}